-Saitama is a hero who started out because he loved the experience of it.
+Saitama is a hero who started because he loved the experience of it.
 However, he trained himself so much that by now, he’s able to defeat almost any foe with a single punch.
 But he doesn’t get any recognition for his enormous strength.
 He quickly gets bored of this immense power and loses interest in heroics.
 He meets a few people along the way, including the cyborg Genos, who encourages him to join the Hero Association.
-Even there, though, his incredible power is unrecognized and he’s just living out a boring, ultra-powerful existence.
+Even there, though, his incredible power is unrecognized, and he’s just living out a boring, ultra-powerful existence.

 Hanamichi Sakuragi is a delinquent who often gets the ladies running…away from him, that is.
 Until he meets Haruko Akagi, the girl of his dreams, who introduces him to the school basketball team.
 Initially reluctant, Sakuragi joins the team and is a natural at the sport.
-Together with other misfits, the team starts pulling its weight in an effort to take out the national championship.
+Together with other misfits, the team starts pulling its weight to take out the national championship.

 Shinmen Takezou is a young man with an aggressive demeanor who decides to leave his village with his best friend to find a greater purpose in life.
 Together, the two enlist in the Toyotomi army.
-But after their crushing defeat, the two part ways and Takezou realizes that he’s a wanted man back home.
+But after their crushing defeat, the two-part ways, and Takezou realizes that he’s a wanted man back home.
 A priest gives him a new name to make his escape and lead a better life: Musashi Miyamoto.

 Vagabond is based on the true story of the ‘sword saint’ Musashi Miyamoto and his exploits.
 Although this is a fictional retelling, it’s just as adventure-laden.
 It can be a little too macho for one’s taste at times (*cough, cough* JoJo? *cough, cough*).
 But, on the whole, it’s a good piece of manga for someone looking for an adventurous soul versus pretty much the entire world.

 Monkey D. Luffy is a young man who sets out on an adventure on the East Blue Sea to find the famed treasure One Piece.
 He believes that finding it will make him the King of Pirates.
-He befriends several companions on the way, including a thief, a sniper, a womanizer, an assassin and lots more.
-With his effortlessly cheerful attitude and his ship, the Going Merry, Luffy will stop at nothing to defeat what may come and find his treasure.
+He befriends several companions on the way, including a thief, a sniper, a womanizer, an assassin, and lots more.
+With his effortlessly cheerful attitude and ship, the Going Merry, Luffy will stop at nothing to defeat what may come and find his treasure.